denpiligrim/dp/README.md

 ## My personal website

 This is the source code repository for my personal website.
 On the site you can learn a little about me, see my portfolio and read my blog.
 I will be glad to see you there.
 And yes, if anyone likes the site, you can clone the repository and use it for yourself.
-I would appreciate it if you could give this repository a star.
+I would appreciate it if you could give this repository a star ⭐⭐⭐⭐⭐.

 ## Contributing